Amir Gilad

 I am an Assistant Professor (Senior Lecturer) at the Hebrew University of Jerusalem’s School of Computer Science and Engineering.

-My research focuses on data analysis, data management, causal analysis, and differential privacy.
-I am currently working on the development of tools and algorithms that aim to assist users in understanding and gaining insights into data through explanations and causal analysis.
-I am also studying the privacy implications of providing such explanations.
+My research focuses on responsible data science including uses of causal inference in data analysis, differential privacy, fairness and representation aspects in data, and the development of tools and algorithms that aim to assist users in understanding and gaining insights into data.

 I am a recipient of the 2017 VLDB Best Paper Award, the 2018 SIGMOD Research Highlight Award, the 2019 Google Ph.D.
 Fellowship in Structured Data and Database Management, and the SIGMOD 2023 Best Artifact Honorable Mention.